EvelynPloetz/Deep-LASI/docs/source/examples/example-3c-FRET-Dynamic.rst

    Exemplary trace for a three-color smTIRF measurement

 The first panel shows the intensity traces from all channels after blue laser excitation.
-The gray trace is the total intensity in the blue channel, the dark blue is the blue dye emission after blue excitation, the light blue shows the yellow dye emission (BY FRET), and the pink is the red dye emission (BR FRET) all after blue excitation.
+The gray line is the total intensity in the blue channel, the dark blue is the blue dye emission after blue excitation, the light blue shows the yellow dye emission (BY FRET), and the pink is the red dye emission (BR FRET) all after blue excitation.
 The second panel shows the intensity traces from green and red channels after corresponding laser excitations.
 So again, the gray trace is the total intensity in the green channel, the green one is the yellow dye emission, and the orange is the red dye emission both after yellow laser excitation.
 The red trace is the red dye fluorescence after red exctation.
 Also the FRET efficiency traces are shown on the last panel in blue for the BY, orange for the YR, and pink for the BR FRET pairs.

 ..  _manual_3c:
 Manual data analysis and correction
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-For a detailed desciption of manual analysis steps please see the section **Manual data analysis and correction, 2c-FRET-Dynamic, linking**.
+For a detailed description of manual analysis steps please see the section **Manual data analysis and correction, 2c-FRET-Dynamic, linking**.
 The analysis steps are mostly the same, and if there is any special case for the three-color data, it will be explained here, otherwise the final results will be shown.
-As explained for the two-color data you can select the active region for each dye on each trace by pressing 1, 2, and 3 because of having three channels now, and then drag the cursor to select the desired region.
+As explained for the two-color data, you can select the active region for each dye on each trace by pressing 1, 2, and 3 because of having three individual channels now, and then drag the cursor to select the desired region.
 You can see an example of a 3C trace with the regions selected on the upper two panels on :numref:`3c_trace_regions`.
 The FRET efficiency trace is automatically shadowed during the time range that all the three dyes are active.
-Pressing the *E* key also works for region selecting and categorizing.
+Pressing the *E* key also works for region selection and categorization by the program.

 .. figure:: ./../../figures/examples/5_3c_trace_regions.png
    :width: 750